Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 # 🐋 Flyte sandbox ships with a Docker registry.
 Tag and push custom workflow images to localhost:30000
 # 📂 The Minio API is hosted on localhost:30002.
 Use http://localhost:30080/minio/login for Minio console

-# Step2: export FLYTECTL_CONFIG as previous log indicated.
+# Step2: Export FLYTECTL_CONFIG as the previous log indicated.
 export FLYTECTL_CONFIG=/root/.flyte/config-sandbox.yaml

-# Step3: kubeconfig will be auto copied to the user's main kubeconfig(default is `~/.kube/config`) with "flyte-sandbox" as the context name.
+# Step3: The kubeconfig will be automatically copied to the user's main kubeconfig (default is `~/.kube/config`) with "flyte-sandbox" as the context name.
-Check we can access K3s cluster.
-Check the postgres and minio is running.
+# Check that we can access the K3s cluster.
+Verify that Postgres and Minio are running.
-# kubectl get pod -n flyte
+kubectl get pod -n flyte
 # NAME                                                  READY   STATUS    RESTARTS   AGE
 # flyte-sandbox-docker-registry-85745c899d-dns8q        1/1     Running   0          5m
 # flyte-sandbox-kubernetes-dashboard-6757db879c-wl4wd   1/1     Running   0          5m